MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

 ---
 # Network Similarity Sample

-In this tutorial, you compute h-index for all authors in Microsoft Academic Graph (MAG) using Azure Databricks.
-You extract data from Azure Storage into data frames, compute h-index, and visualize the result in table and graph forms.
+In this tutorial, you compute network similarity score and top related affiliations in Microsoft Academic Graph (MAG) using Azure Databricks.

 ## Prerequisites